 Authoritarian Leaders in a Connected, Networked and Social World

+Leaders in a wired world are now exposed in ways that were unimaginable even five years ago.
+Their actions are inevitably visible, sometimes immediately, especially problematic for them as the demand for transparency becomes more urgent.
+In a networked world, authoritarian leaders stand out like totemic figures, who by their very position, become targets.
+Micah Sifry’s comments on how technology is changing the political world, can be generalized to the wider institutional world, “ It’s a vastly different kind of leadership that is emerging.
+It’s one that is like the networked technology that supports it.
+Most of us come from a world and a generation that only knows one kind of leadership, the one whose organizational structure looks like a confusing government flowchart.
 Everything about our industrial age institutions, trains us to think of leadership as top-down, command-and-control.
 Give the right answer, get into the right school, get a good job, work your way up the chain of command, win the good life.
 But today, more and more of us live in a sea of lateral social connections, enabled by personal technology that is allowing everyone to connect and share, in real-time, what matters most to them.”

-Not known for their empathic skills, authoritarian leaders must literally learn to rewire their neural networks to expand their appreciation and understanding of others.
+While today’s authoritarian leaders are inescapably on a collision course with technology, social media and generational demographics, making the transition to more democratic and participative leadership and systems will not be easy.
+The models are starkly different.
+They require radically different mindsets and skills to succeed.
+Not known for their empathic skills, authoritarian leaders must literally learn to rewire their neural networks (if they can) to expand their appreciation and understanding of others.
 Studies have found that the higher the degree of preference for social dominance orientation, the lower the activation in the brain centers for pain recognition in others.

+Organizations and institutions built on the old hierarchical models will become increasingly difficult to sustain in such a highly competitive, interrelated global environment.
+The new model of leadership will require highly conscious mindsets that understand that systems are comprised of whole persons with unique needs and skills.
 The signposts are clear.
 The emerging leader desires partnership, balance and creativity.
 This leader is not reluctant to share power.
 This leader is not driven simply by an individualistic vision.
 This leader understands that real trust and loyalty are not quaint artifacts of bygone days – but real energies to be harnessed for the collective good.

 These leaders are committed not only to their own constant evolution – but the evolution of others.
 Unlike the autocratic leader, these leaders understand that unless we’re in this together, there’s a world of trouble ahead.

-Louise Altman, Partner, Intentional Communication Consultants
+Louise Altman, Intentional Communication Consultants